aros-development-team/AROS/workbench/libs/mesa/AROS_readme.txt

 When upgrading to new version of Mesa3D several tasks need to be performed.

 a) regenerate library interface (see point 1.)
-b) regenerate files in /mesa/src/gallium/auxiliary/util - the following files need to be regenerated:
+b) regenerate files in /mesa/main - the following files need to be regenerated:
-    - u_format_access.c
-    - u_format_pack.h
-    - u_format_table.c
-   To perform this action, use the python scripts with the matching names, passing u_format.csv as argument and redirecting output to file
-c) regenerate files in /mesa/src/mesa/shader/slang/library - the following files need to be regenerated:
-    - slang_120_core_gc.h
-    - slang_builtin_120_common_gc.h
-    - slang_builtin_120_fragment_gc.h
-    - slang_common_builtin_gc.h
-    - slang_core_gc.h
-    - slang_fragment_builtin_gc.h
+    - api_exec_es1.c
-    - slang_vertex_builtin_gc.h
+    - api_exec_es2.c
-   To perform this action, compile the /mesa/src/glsl/apps/compile.c file and check the Makefile located in /mesa/src/mesa/shader/slang/library on how to invoke the "compile" command to generate the .h files
+   To perform this action, check the end of mmakefile.src for mesa.
+Suitable commands are available there.
-d) "implement" the missing dispatch stubs
+c) "implement" the missing dispatch stubs
    Go to /mesa/src/mesa/glapi/glprocs.h and find block of dispatch stubs.
    Example stub: